 Seed Round in 2019

-Neurallys is a Paris-based company specializing in the development and production of medical devices for neurology and neurosurgery.
-The company has created an intelligent sensor that communicates with a smartphone to monitor intracranial pressure in patients with hydrocephalus.
-This innovative device aims to enhance patient comfort and provide neurosurgeons with a valuable tool for more effective management and follow-up of the condition, ultimately improving the quality of care for those affected by hydrocephalus.
+Neurallys is a Paris-based company that specializes in developing and producing medical devices focused on neurology and neurosurgery.
+The company has created an intelligent sensor that communicates with a smartphone to monitor intracranial pressure in patients suffering from hydrocephalus.
+This innovative device aims to enhance patient comfort and provides neurosurgeons with an effective tool for monitoring and managing the condition.
+By facilitating better follow-up care, Neurallys' technology seeks to improve the overall quality of treatment for individuals affected by this pathology.

 SuperSonic Imagine